-In 26 years, the IVI Group has helped more than 160,000 dreams come true.
+Over the last 30 years, IVI has helped more than 250,000 dreams come true.

-97% of our patients said they would recommend IVI.
-We work with you at every stage of the treatment, providing support and care.
+97% of our patients recommend IVI.
+We’re with you at every stage of your treatment, providing support and care.

 IVI has a worldwide reputation for innovative research and has developed and patented pioneering techniques and technologies.

-IVI is one of the largest fertility providers in the world, with over 70 clinics in 13 countries.
+IVI is one of the largest fertility treatment providers in the world, with more than 75 clinics in 9 countries.